designbyfront/Import-Data-into-ExpressionEngine/README.md

 <br />
 ### Stage 3 ###
-In this stage, you now map the fields of your chosen section / weblog to the columns of the input data file.
+In this stage, you now map the fields of your chosen section / weblog to the columns of the input data file.<br />
 Simply use the lists to choose the column which corresponds to each field.
 For the EE  "_Categories_" field, a multiselect is provided so you can choose more than one column, ie. multiple categories.